kfrancis/CSS.NLogExtensions/README.md

 CSS.NLogExtensions
 ==================

-NLog extension ImageTarget, useful for saving screenshots
+NLog extension ImageTarget, useful for saving screenshots.

+Download the latest release or from the NuGet "Package Manager Console", run Install-Package CSS.NLogExtensions